wormhole-foundation/xdapp-book/src/technical/evm/xassetLayer.md

 ## Registering New Tokens

-- Only needs to be done once globally ever
-- Reattesting will update metadata, can be done over and over
-- Generally not done by the xDapp contract, but instead by an off-chain process or by hand
-- Probably don't need code examples, as it's not advised to do this on chain for most usecases

 Attesting a token from EVM needs to happen once per token.
 If a token is not attested, it will not be claimable until so.
 However, there are no restrictions to reattesting a token; doing so will update the metadata.

 It is not advised to attest tokens on-chain for most usecases.

-To attest a token by an off-chain process, you can either do it by hand through one of the Token Bridge UIs (for example [Portal](https://www.portalbridge.com/#/transfer)) or using the JS SDK.
+To attest a token by an off-chain process, you can either do it by hand through one of the Token Bridge UIs (for example [Portal](https://www.portalbridge.com/#/transfer)) or using the [JS SDK](https://www.npmjs.com/package/@certusone/wormhole-sdk).

 // If we want to show how to attest with JS SDK, have the example [here](https://book.wormhole.com/development/portal/evm/attestingToken.html)

 ## Basic Transfer

-- Code example for transferring an ERC-20, explain all the args, WORMHOLE ADDRESSES
-- Transferring native currency is a special case.
-Use transferETH for the native currency regardless of which EVM you are on.
-- Use this only if you are transferring to an end user wallet.
-If you're transferring to a smart contract (which you control), use transferWithPayload instead.
-Explain why
-- Mention public relayers, unwrapping conventions, fee schedule.

 Basic transfer should only be used if you are transferring messages to an end user wallet.
 If the end destination is a contract, you should only use Contract Controlled Transfers (described below).